 The harmony of Animal Crossing: Pocket Camp‘s theme

 Upon an initial glance, this harmonic analysis may feel surprisingly overwhelming.
 The piece definitely makes some interesting harmonic moves despite its apparent simplicity, but as we break down each section, you might begin to see that it’s not too complicated.

 The first section (mm 1 – 4) is in the home key of F major, and aside from a small stop on gm7, stays on the tonic chord for its entirety.
 The gm7 can be thought of as a diatonic passing chord, which is a chord where the bass note connects two other chords.
 The tonic chord’s various inversions help the passage get a lot of mileage out of a single chord without forcing the piece to really ‘go anywhere’ for its simple introduction of the theme.

 The second section (mm 5 – 8) starts with a direct modulation (a key change without a pivot chord to connect the transition between keys) to D major.
 The progression continues to primarily rely on the tonic chord, but sprinkles in the same passing chord (now em7 in our new key) a little more generously than in the previous section.

-Although we dug into some of the ‘music theory’ aspects of the piece, there’s plenty more to be explored.
+While we dug into some of the classic music theory aspects of the piece, there’s plenty more to be explored.
 The modest arrangement, gentle tempo changes, and wholesome performances all contribute to the overall allure of this piece and the music of Animal Crossing at large.
-Music theory provides us a great tool to understand how and why music “works,” but it’s important to always connect it back to the emotions we experience and other elements at play that can’t be expressed in sheet music or MIDI rolls.
+Music theory provides us a great tool to understand how and why music “works,” but it’s important to always connect it back to the emotions we experience and the other elements at play that can’t be expressed via sheet music or MIDI rolls.